 Cinnamon tea can be used as a foot solution for killing fungus.

-By boiling water first and then adding some cinnamon sticks in it, you make a mixture ideal for feet health.
+By boiling water first and then adding some cinnamon sticks to it, you make a mixture ideal for feet health.